mlochbaum/BQN/problems.md

 ### Unclear primitive names
 Blanket issue for names that I don't find informative: "Solo", "Bins", "Unique Mask", "Find", and "Group".

-### "Modifier" and "composition" terminology
-Since the two have different syntax, it's important that they have completely separate names.
-"Modifier" is good but "composition" is not, as it doesn't seem to fit with Rank, Depth, or Iterate.
-There's also often a need for a term that refers to both.
-I've been using "operator" but that can be confusing.

 ### Should have a rounding function
 There is a standard way to round floats—to nearest integer, ties to even—but it's fairly hard to implement and would have to be specially recognized for performance.
 It would be nice to have a better way to access this.